TatshSiow/SmoothScrollAutoRefresh/README.md

 ## Disclaimer

-* By using this application, you acknowledge and agree to the automated restart task.
+* By using this script, you acknowledge and agree to the automated restart task.

 * Scheduled Restarts: This automated script is executed at specific intervals to refresh the application.
 These restarts are performed seamlessly and with minimal (nearly zero) impact on your experience.